 WHEREAS, the [PERMITTEE NAME******], acting through its duly authorized representatives [if LLC, identify if signor has authority under either member or manager designation], has selected the TRUSTEE to act as trustee under this Agreement and the TRUSTEE is willing to act as trustee and has the authority to act as a trustee and has been and its trust operations are regulated and examined by a Federal agency or an agency of the state in which the trust fund is established; and

-WHEREAS, the TRUSTEE of the Trust Fund shall also meet the requirements for a Trustee as set forth in A.R.S. § 6-851 et seq., be authorized to do business in Arizona, and have an active certificate to engage in trust business from the Superintendent of the Arizona Department of Financial Institutions;
+WHEREAS, the TRUSTEE of the Trust Fund shall also meet the requirements for a Trustee as set forth in A.R.S. § 6-851 et seq., be authorized to do business in Arizona, and have an active certificate to engage in trust business from the Superintendent of the Arizona Department of Financial Institutions unless it is a national bank or international bank authorized to engage in trust business under federal law;

 WHEREAS, the Director of ADEQ shall instruct the TRUSTEE to refund the balance of the Trust Fund to the PERMITTEE when the Director determines the PERMITTEE has satisfied all requirements of the APP Permit.